 A payday advance is a much better option than a payday loan (which can result in high interest rates and debt), but there’s still an even better option: on-demand pay.

-When on-demand pay is an option, you don’t necessarily have to talk to your boss about your financial stress.
+When pay on demand is an option, you don’t necessarily have to talk to your boss about your financial stress.
 No one has to know, because all you have to do is log into your Rain app and withdraw the money you need.
 Plus, you won’t have to take time out of your manager’s day to discuss your struggles.
 It’s a win-win.

 Your employer might feel better about offering Rain than allowing payday advances.
 If your employer does not currently offer Rain, and you need your money early, consider sending this letter to your manager or your payroll/human resources department: